ItsBenms/Web-Programming-Assignment-PHP-Blog/README.md

-# Web-Programming-Assignment---PHP-Blog
+# Web-Programming-Assignment-PHP-Blog
-A PHP blog for my web programming unit at Bournemouth University
+A PHP blog for my web programming unit at Bournemouth University.